 Certain of SYNNEX' subsidiaries, including certain Concentrix legal entities in the United States, jointly and severally guarantee certain of SYNNEX' borrowing arrangements in the United States.
 All SYNNEX subsidiaries, including Concentrix, have pledged their assets as security under the agreement.
 Historically, Concentrix received or provided funding for acquisitions or ongoing operations as part of SYNNEX' centralized treasury program.
 Accordingly, only cash amounts specifically recorded in the separate Concentrix ledger are reflected in the combined balance sheets.
 The Company reflects transfers of the cash from the Parent's cash management system as loans or other accounts payable to the Parent or a reduction of accounts or loans receivable in the combined balance sheets based on the purpose for which the cash was provided by the Parent.
-Similarly, cash transfers to the Parent are reflected as reduction of loans or other accounts payable to the Parent are reflected in the combined statements of cash flows as operating or financing activities based on the nature of the transactions for which the funds were transferred between the Company and the Parent.
+Similarly, cash transfers to the Parent are reflected as reduction of loans or other accounts payable to the Parent or as loans receivable from the Parent.
+The cash payments and receipts are recorded in the combined statements of cash flows as operating or financing activities based on the nature of the transactions for which the funds were transferred between the Company and the Parent.
 The only third-party debt obligations included in these combined financial statements are those for which the legal obligor is a legal entity within the CX business and obtained funds directly from the third-party lender.
 Such third-party debt arrangements are currently expected to continue post-separation from SYNNEX.